alexmorozov/blog/content/how-to-send-jabber-messages-from-django.md

 Tags: django, python, jabber, xmpp

-Ever wanted to have a simple Django notification bot?
+Did you ever want to have a simple Django notification bot?
 A one which just sends you Jabber messages when certain events occur?
-Please, welcome: [django-jabber][1].
+So did I. Please, welcome:
+[django-jabber][1].

 Installation and configuration are dead simple: